 Hitfilm Express is another video editor that promises pro-level features for free – and it delivers.
 The basic editor is very impressive, with advanced cutting tools, a great set of audio and video filters, layers and masking, compositing options, and chroma keying for creating green screen effects.

 Additional tools are available for a fee, starting at £8.85 (about US$10, AU$15) for a pack featuring color-correction, exposure adjustment, split screen masking, and various creative filters.
+But the free video editor is well worth a look, too.

 The downside of all this power is that Hitfilm Express is much more demanding than either Lightworks or Shotcut, which is the main reason it's dropped to third place.
 Make sure you check the technical requirements before downloading it to avoid disappointment.